ethereum/ethereum-org-website/src/content/developers/docs/accounts/index.md

 - Externally-owned – controlled by anyone with the private keys
 - Contract – a smart contract deployed to the network, controlled by code.
 Learn about [smart contracts](/en/developers/docs/smart-contracts/)

+Both account types have the ability to:

+- Receive, hold and send ETH and tokens
+- Interact with deployed smart contracts

 ### Key differences

 **Externally-owned**

 - Creating an account costs nothing
 - Can initiate transactions
-- Transactions between externally-owned accounts can only be value transfers
+- Transactions between externally-owned accounts can only be ETH transfers

 **Contract**

 - Creating an account has a cost because you're using network storage
 - Can only send transactions in response to receiving a transaction
-- Transactions from an external account to a contract account can trigger code which can go on to do lots of different actions like transfer tokens or even create a new contract
+- Transactions from an external account to a contract account can trigger code which can execute many different actions, such as transfering tokens or even creating a new contract

 ## An account examined